-LMC Reference Code Section Proposed Revision TITLE 12 STR TITLE 12 STREETS AND SIDEWALKS 12.50.040 - Table 12.40.040 STREET AND DEVELOPMENT STANDARDS - Streets, curbs, and sidewalks Revise design standards for Residential Access as follows: Minimum right-of-way width: 60 feet or as approved; Minimum pavement width: 32 feet or as approved 12.50.050(1) STREET AND DEVELOPMENT STANDARDS - Streets, curbs, and sidewalks Streets, street drainage, and sidewalks, including planting/utility strips and other right-of-way improvements, shall be constructed by the developer in accordance with applicable public works standards and all conditions of permit approval as applicable.
+Code Section Proposed Revision REETS AND SIDEWALKS STREET AND DEVELOPMENT STANDARDS - Streets, curbs, and sidewalks Revise design standards for Residential Access as follows : Minimum right-of-way width: 60 feet or as approved; Minimum pavement width: 32 feet or as approved Intended to explicitly provid de for consideration of alternative street widths for residential access streets.
+STREET AND DEVELOPMENT STANDARDS - Streets, curbs, and sidewalks Streets, street drainage, and sidewalks, including planting/utility strips and other right-of-way improvements , shall be constructed by the developer in accordance with applicable public works standards and all conditions of permit approval as applicable.
 All street improvements, grades and design shall comply with the standard regulations, special provisions and standard drawings adopted by the city's engineering division.
-Plans for the construction of sidewalks, curbs and gutters are to be submitted to the city for review as part of the street plans when applicable.
-12.50.050(7) STREET AND DEVELOPMENT STANDARDS - Streets, curbs, and sidewalks Cul-De-Sacs.
+Plans for the construction of sidewalks, planting/utility strips , curbs and gutters are to be submitted to the city for review as part of the street plans when applicable. • • • s to the list of items that must be constructed in accordance with City engineering standards and for which plans ng strips will be created in conjunction with this provision.
+The goal is to enhance stormwater infiltration and treatment along sidewalks and roadways.
+STREET AND DEVELOPMENT STANDARDS - Streets, curbs, and sidewalks Cul-De-Sacs.
 Permanent dead-end streets shall terminate with a turning circle.
-The turning circle shall not may include a planting landscaped island or stormwater bioretention facility, unlessas approved by the fire code official and city engineer.
+The turning circle shall not may include a planting landscaped island or stormwater bioretention facility , unless as approved by the fire code official and city engineer.
 The maximum length from center of turning circle or hammerhead ("T") to center of intersection shall be 500 feet.
 The city engineer and fire code official may allow an alternative turnaround providing comparable ease of turning.
+2 EETS AND SIDEWALKS STREET AND DEVELOPMENT STANDARDS - Streets, curbs, and sidewalks Intended to explicitly provid STREET AND DEVELOPMENT STANDARDS - Streets, curbs, and sidewalks Ity strips and other right-of-way improvement ed for review.
+New standard details for planti STREET AND DEVELOPMENT STANDARDS - Streets, curbs, and STREET AND DEVELOPMENT STREET AND DEVELOPMENT STREET AND DEVELOPMENT STREET AND DEVELOPMENT STREET AND DEVELOPMENT